geirolz/SOLID-In-a-nutshell/src/main/java/com/github/geirolz/solid/lsp/LiskovSubstitution.md

 In the Circle/Ellipse case, everything worked fine until some client came along and discovered that the implicit contract had been violated.

 LSP is a matter of modelling object in the specific domain!
-Try to think if it's really correct to give the chance to set both focusA and focusB in an